Sumter Academy: History

 In the early 1980s, headmaster Allyn Watts attributed the schools declining enrollment to a decline in anger about the racial desegregation of public schools.
 Watts wanted to seek nonprofit status to boost fundraising, but Sumter academy board was unwilling to fulfill IRS requirements and recruit minority students.

 In the 1990s it had about 400 students.
 As Sumter County experienced an overall population decline, the school's population also declined.
 Circa 2015 it had 172 students.
 In 2016, the school had one Asian student and no Black students enrolled.

-As of 2004, Sumter academy had no black facility, although the headmaster had sought to hire a black teacher to serve as a role model to minority students.
+As of 2004, Sumter academy had no black faculty, although the headmaster had sought to hire a black teacher to serve as a role model to minority students.

 The school board decided to close the school in 2017.
 Headmaster Glenn Sanders stated that the school closed since it had fewer than 50 students and the school had budgeted for an enrollment of about 110.
 Joe Nettles, the leader of the football team, stated that chatter about a proposed charter school convinced some prospective families that Sumter Academy was bound to decline and close anyway, so they chose not to enroll their children.
 Nettles also cited the decision to end the football team, made earlier that month, as it made some prospective families disinterested in the school.
 University Charter School opened on the campus of the University of West Alabama in 2018.